Lauds, Morning Prayer for the 6th Tuesday in Ordinary Time, February 14, 2023.

 The Liturgy of the Hours (Four Volumes), ©1974, International Commission on English in the Liturgy Corporation.
 All rights reserved.
 Readings and Old and New Testament Canticles (except the Gospel Canticles) are from the New American Bible © 1970 Confraternity of Christian Doctrine, Washington, D.C.

-Lauds, Morning Prayer for the 26th Tuesday in Ordinary Time, October 3, 2023.
-Thanks for praying with us, for inquiries, requests, feedback, please email...
+Vespers, Evening Prayer for the 3rd Monday of Eastertide.
+Thanks for praying with us, for inquiries, requests, feedback, please email [email protected].
+To support this...